-Northants rockers STORMBRINGER formed in summer 2011 when founding members Jon Quantrill, Dom Wallace, Ash Smith and Darren McCullagh got together to write and create what would become the 2013 debut album ‘MMXIII’, recorded with vocalist Mike Stockley.
+Northants rockers STORMBRINGER formed in the summer of 2011, when founding members Jon Quantrill, Dom Wallace, Ash Smith and Darren McCullagh got together to write and create what would become the bands 2013 debut album ‘MMXIII’, recorded with vocalist Mike Stockley.
 A mix of classic rock and heavy metal with a contemporary edge saw STORMBRINGER quickly set themselves apart.

-After successful years gigging including shows at Download Festival and a main stage appearance at Bloodstock Open Air Festival, inspiration and determination was high when work began on what would be STORMBRINGER’s second album.
-Jimi Brown replaced the vocals in the line-up and became part of the band late 2014, completing the recording of ‘Blood and Rust’, released in Oct 2015.
-STORMBRINGER would carry on to feature on Scuzz TV, in Metal Hammer magazine and would complete gigs, tours and shows all over the UK.
+After successful years gigging, including shows at Download Festival and a main stage appearance at Bloodstock Open Air Festival, inspiration and determination were high when work began on what would be STORMBRINGER’s second album.
+Jimi Brown replaced the vocals in the line-up, and became part of the band late 2014, completing the recording of ‘Blood and Rust’ which was eventually released in Oct 2015.
+STORMBRINGER carried on to feature on Scuzz TV, in Metal Hammer and toured extensively all over the UK.

 Dominic Wallace – Guitars

-After buying a Fender Stratocaster copy and old amp from a old school friend he started his journey into the world of music.
+After buying a Fender Stratocaster copy and old amp from an old school friend, he started his journey into the world of music.
 As with most young kids it wasn’t long before he was in a band.
-ASJ was the stereotypical band set up by inexperienced kids, they were fucking terrible.
-After that he was given the opportunity to join another band again just a local band but with the musicians being far more proficient.
+ASJ was the stereotypical band set up by inexperienced kids; they were fucking terrible.
+After that he was given the opportunity to join another band, again just a local band, but with the musicians being far more proficient.
 This was when Dom had his first playing experience with Jon Quantrill.
 The band was called Scavengers Daughter and later The Calling.
-He stayed with the band for 7 years recording 2 ep’s.
+He stayed with the band for 7 years recording 2 EPs.

-In the summer of 2011 during a Saturday afternoon down the pub with Ash who had just split up with his band, Nekkrosis, decided to form another band and Stormbringer was born.
+In the summer of 2011 during a Saturday afternoon down the pub with Ash, who had just split up with his band Nekrosis, decided to form another band and Stormbringer was born.

 Darren McCullagh – Bass